 Green Line tracks and stations

-Future commercial and industrial developments
+Future commercial and industrial developments and new land uses to promote transit oriented development

 A new stormwater pond at Ogden to settle out sediments and some pollutants in water runoff before it flows into the Bow River